Grizzly 399, The Queen of the Tetons is Gone

 Help Keep Grizzly Bears Safe

 Wildlife photographer Jorn Vangoidtsenhoven is offering his personal favorite 399 image, “Grizzly 399 in Wildliflowers.”
-All proceeds will go to the non-profit Vital Ground, which protects Grizzly bear habitat and reduces human-bear conflict.
+All proceeds go to the non-profit Vital Ground, which protects Grizzly bear habitat and reduces human-bear conflict.

 To order a print, click here